 # Retrieve all Power BI workspaces

-$workspaces = Get-PowerBIWorkspace -All
+$workspaces = Get-PowerBIWorkspace -all

 # Loop through each workspace